+a.
+Areas in the Teven and Tintenbar sector are High Flood Islands or have rising road access.
+However, flooded low lying areas are considered high hazard flood areas due to depth and velocity of flooding (10) and road closures may cause isolation.

 - a.
-Teven and Tintenbar are High Flood Islands.
-However, flooded low lying areas are considered high hazard flood areas due to depth and velocity of flooding (10) and road closures may cause isolation. - b.
-West Ballina D (GEMS Object ID 45239) has Rising Road Access.

-- a.
-Teven Flash flood warning system exists to alert the NSW SES Ballina and local residents of impending flash flooding in the Teven Valley.
-Contact details for residents affected are updated at least annually by the NSW SES Ballina Local Unit Commander (1). - b.
-The flash flood warning system exists for approximately 14 homes and an old school in the Teven Valley.
-The automated system utilises three rainfall and one water level gauge, with the Bureau of Meteorology's Flash Flood Warning manager being alerted once a pre-determined threshold is reached (20). - c.
-In Teven, the majority of properties that would experience inundation are located along Maguires Creek.
+Teven Flash flood warning thresholds exist to alert the NSW SES Ballina and local residents of impending flash flooding in the Teven Valley.
+Contact details for residents affected are updated at least annually by the NSW SES Ballina Local Unit Commander (1). - In Teven, the majority of properties that would experience inundation are located along Maguires Creek.
 These properties may experience inundation from a 5%AEP event, however, over-floor depths are generally low up to a 1%AEP event, with the majority below 0.5m over floor (6).
 It is important to note these depths are only modelled to a 1% AEP event, and more extreme flooding may incur greater depths.

 - a.
-Whilst Teven and Tintenbar are High Flood Islands, some access roads can be cut off causing temporary periods of isolation (see Table 10). - b.
-Friday Hut Rd at Kirklands Crossing is a common closure point due to local catchment flash flooding from Emigrant Creek.
-Other common closure points in the Emigrant Creek catchment include Watsons Lane and Friday Hut Rd at the Emigrant Creek Crossing.
+Teven and Tintenbar are High Flood Islands, and some access roads can be cut off causing temporary periods of isolation (see Table 10). - Friday Hut Rd at Kirklands Crossing is a common closure point due to local catchment flash flooding from Emigrant Creek.
+Other common closure points in the Emigrant Creek catchment include Watsons Lane and Friday Hut Rd at the Emigrant Creek Crossing. - c.

-c.
 Other roads commonly affected by flooding include Maguires Creek causeway (near Teven golf course), Houghlahans Creek Rd causeways, Old Bangalow Rd downstream from Tintenbar Rd to Tamarind Drive, Nashua Rd near Skinners Creek, Fernleigh Rd near the junction with Tintenbar Rd and other locations along Old Bangalow Rd, which is often cut off from extreme tides.